Cabins and Chapels

 In the snow…

-He wanted a “shelter for daydreams” and I identify not only with that, but also with his lack of skills needed to build such a place.
-Pollan writes that “Apart from eating, gardening, short-haul driving, and sex, I generally prefer to delegate my commerce with the physical world to specialists.”
+He wanted a “shelter for daydreams” and I identify not only with that but also with his lack of skills needed to build such a place.
+Pollan writes “Apart from eating, gardening, short-haul driving, and sex, I generally prefer to delegate my commerce with the physical world to specialists.”

 In the spring